claytoncohn/AIED24_LBR/README.md

 # Towards A Human-in-the-Loop LLM Approach to Collaborative Discourse Analysis
 ## Clayton Cohn, Caitlin Snyder, Justin Montenegro, and Gautam Biswas

 This repository contains the supplementary materials for Vanderbilt OELE Lab's submission to AIED24 Late-Breaking Results.
+This is a copy of the supplemental materials repository found at: [https://github.com/oele-isis-vanderbilt/AIED24_LBR](https://github.com/oele-isis-vanderbilt/AIED24_LBR).

 There are five supplements, which are enumerated below:

 1. **C2STEM Learning Environment.pdf** — Additional details about our C2STEM learning environment.
 2. **Final Prompt.txt** — The final prompt we used for testing after the Method was applied.